Efrei-M1-DEV1/GraphQL-Project-Social-Network/README.md

 ## Usage

 - Open your browser and navigate to `http://localhost:5173` to access the frontend.
 (UI in progress).
 - Visit `http://localhost:4000` to explore the GraphQL Playground and test queries.
+Note that in development mode, a simulated delay is added to resolver responses to simulate network latency.
 - Core features commenting, and liking are still in development.

 ## Contributing